Saturday, 11 July 2026

 • Webnews.de

-New Horizon – National Liberalism In Action – Civil Liberties
+New Horizon – National Liberalism In Action – The Nature of Democracy

 National Liberalism In Action!

-WHILST New Horizon is dedicated to promoting, dissecting and discussing the ideology of National Liberalism, we cannot forget those National Liberals who are attempting to put this into practice.
+WHILST New Horizon is dedicated to promoting the ideology of National Liberalism, we cannot forget those National Liberals who are attempting to put this into practice.
 We know that there are individuals (groups?) who ascribe to the movement’s ideals throughout the Europe, from Turkey to Scandinavia and beyond, even globally.
 Here in the UK some are involved in pressure groups such as English Green (a non-socialist green movement), whilst others are in the political party – the National Liberal Party.

 .